Phoenix Defective Manufacturing Attorneys

 It is a complicated and time-consuming process proving that a manufacturing defect caused an injury and, once proven, a manufacturer may have to be compelled legally to provide an injured party with appropriate compensation.
 How one pursues a liable party depends on a whole host of factors specific to each individual case as well as the extent and type of injuries suffered.
 Generally, a plaintiff needs to file a claim within a specified time, known as the statute of limitations.
 Within this time, an injured party must prove that a manufacturing defect led to the injury, either directly or indirectly, and that the injury was serious enough to warrant legal action.
 Even if the manufacturer agrees to a settlement or loses against the injured party in trial, collecting monetary damages from the company may also be difficult.
 The manufacturer or its insurance provider may have to be further compelled to provide compensation in accordance with a legal judgment or settlement.

-It is important for anyone who thinks they may have a product liability case to consult with competent personal injury attorneys such as those at Breyer Law Offices.
+It is important for anyone who thinks they may have a product liability case to consult with competent personal injury attorneys such as those at Breyer Law Offices, P.C.
 Our law firm focuses solely on personal injury and wrongful death claims, and we have done so since we opened our offices in Phoenix in 1996.
-In order to provide the best service to the people we represent, Breyer Law limits the number of clients we take.
+In order to provide the best service to the people we represent, our firm limits the number of clients we take.
 Although we are members of Million Dollar Advocates Forum and the Arizona Trial Lawyers Association, our record of trial victories and testimonials from happy clients speaks more loudly than anything we might say on our own behalf.